You’ll save time and keep your business running more smoothly when you separate personal and business finances.

 3. Track your performance.

 All businesses must know their profits and losses on demand.
 When you have a separate checking account, it’s much easier for you or your bookkeeper to calculate your gross revenue, expenses and net profit4.
 Many business accounts allow you to download your transactions into accounting software such as Quickbooks®, which can save you time in keeping and organizing your business’ financial records.

-Lenders require that you have a business account when you’re applying for a business credit card, installment loan or a line of credit.
+Lenders require that you have a business account when you’re applying for credit on behalf of the business.
 This is essential to your professional identity and provides them with clear proof of stable revenue, cash flow and profits—as well as responsible fiscal management.5